sguillory6/cdkpipelines-demo/README.md

-# Welcome to your CDK TypeScript project!
+# CDK Pipelines: Continuous delivery for AWS CDK applications

-This is a blank project for TypeScript development with CDK.
+This project implements the example from the blog post [CDK Pipelines: Continuous delivery for AWS CDK applications](https://aws.amazon.com/blogs/developer/cdk-pipelines-continuous-delivery-for-aws-cdk-applications/)

 The `cdk.json` file tells the CDK Toolkit how to execute your app.